XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 2018-Aug-28 22:55:58.316094260 Validations:WRN Val for 2137ACEFC0D137EFA1D84C2524A39032802E4B74F93C130A289CD87C9C565011 trusted/full from nHUeUNSn3zce2xQZWNghQvd9WRH6FWEnCBKYVJu2vAizMxnXegfJ signing key n9KcRZYHLU9rhGVwB9e4wEMYsxXvUfgFxtmX25pc1QPNgweqzQf5 already validated sequence at or past 12133663 src=1
 ```

 Occasional messages of this type do not usually indicate a problem.
-If this type of message occurs frequently with the same sending validator, it could indicate a problem, including any of the following (roughly in order of most to least likely):
+If this type of message occurs often with the same sending validator, it could indicate a problem, including any of the following (roughly in order of most to least likely):

 - The server writing the message is having network issues.
 - The validator described in the message is having network issues.